expkg-zone58/pdfbox/readme.md

 The [Apache PDFBox® library](https://pdfbox.apache.org/) is an open source Java tool for working with PDF documents.
 This project allows creation of new PDF documents, manipulation of existing documents and the ability to extract content from documents.

 This interface is packaged in the [Expath](https://docs.basex.org/main/Repository#expath_packaging) format.
+The package includes the required Pdfbox jars.
 A test suite is available and workflow actions run this on BaseX 10.7 and 11.7.

 > [!NOTE]
 >Currently (v0.1.5) works with BaseX 9.7, but this may change with future versions.

-* The Apache Pdfbox 3 [FAQ](https://pdfbox.apache.org/3.0/faq.html) may be useful.
 ## Features